10 Ways to Create a More Romantic Bedroom

 If you want a romantic bedroom, all of this clutter must go somewhere else.
 To help de-clutter, put large items in a box and store them in the hall closet or under the bed, and stack loose papers in tall baskets, preferably with lids, that can double as hiding spaces and decor.

-By simply straightening up the room, you’ll be less burdened without the constant reminders of looming projects and feel more relaxed.
+By simply straightening up the room, you’ll be less burdened with the constant reminders of looming projects and feel more relaxed.

 2. Don’t use your bedroom as storage.